 Do you have any questions or suggestions?
 Or can you think of other similarities between humans and animals?
 Then feel free to write me a comment!

 PS: Today you learned what humans and animals have in common.
-At Animal welfare blog you will get a lot more tips!
-For example, learn what you do against factory farming in everyday life can.
+At animal welfare blog you will get a lot more tips!
+For example, learn what you do against factory farming in everyday life simply by following your heart.

 ₁ H. Dambeck: Genetic comparison - chimpanzees and humans almost identical (as of 31.08.2005), https://t1p.de/metg.
 [12.04.2021].